Skip to main content

 How to save on healthcare costs

-Do you have a high deductible and/or out-of-pocket maximum?
+Do you have a high deductible or out-of-pocket maximum?
 There are still ways to save.

-• Set up a Health Savings Account (HSA), where you can deposit money tax-free for healthcare costs.
-Unlike a Flexible Savings Account (FSA), HSA funds roll over year after year, so if you don’t use them in 2022, you’ll have them for 2023.
+• Set up a Health Savings Account (HSA) to deposit money tax-free for healthcare costs.
+Unlike a Flexible Savings Account (FSA), HSA funds roll over year after year, so if you don’t use them in 2024, you’ll have them for 2025.

 • Save on healthcare costs by using SingleCare coupons for prescription drugs.
-Please note that any out-of-pocket costs used with a SingleCare coupon will not count toward a deductible or out-of-pocket maximum but will save on costs nonetheless.
+Please note that any out-of-pocket costs used with a SingleCare coupon will not count toward a deductible or out-of-pocket maximum but will save on costs.

 Frequently asked questions about deductibles and out-of-pocket maximums